MomsFriendlyDevCo/Momsronomicon/jobs/newbie.md

 Newbie Checklist
 ================

+The follwing checklist is useful when welcoming a New Dev to the company:

 - [ ] GitHub username + project access
 - [ ] Freedcamp access
 - [ ] Slack access